iandunn/dotfiles/docs/project-management.md

 - [ ] Get explicit expectations for timeline & deliverables
 - [ ] prioritize deliverables up front, decide what gets cut if need to meet deadline. goals/features/tasks spreadsheet from https://projectmanagementfoundations.files.wordpress.com/2020/12/vision-and-goals.pdf
+- [ ] identify key stats that will track success of project. start collecting now to have baseline that can be compared to once project is done.
 - [ ] Create estimates for the work and communicate them
 	* break everything down into specific tasks, small enough to flesh out assumptions. make small enough that none take longer than ~18 dev hours
 	* account for fact that it will take longer than expected when